Health and Safety, Ages 2 to 5 Years

-Preventing falls is not always easy.
+Preventing falls isn't always easy.
 Toddlers and young children often move quickly.
 Their excitement about their mobility and their lack of experience can make them unaware of dangers, such as stairs or hills.
-Children ages 4 to 5 years anticipate many dangers but may not have the physical skills to successfully avoid accidents.
-You can help prevent young children from falling by putting up stairway barriers, monitoring their play area, and providing stable play equipment.
-Also, keep walkways, decks, porches, and stairways free of objects.
+Children ages 4 to 5 years anticipate many dangers, but they may not have the physical skills to avoid accidents.
+Some ways to help prevent falls are to:

 Children ages 2 to 5 years can easily choke on everyday objects and food.
 Your child needs your supervision even though he or she may be able to eat independently.

 - Prevent choking.
 Your child can choke on things smaller than 1.25 in.
 (3.2 cm) in diameter and 2.25 in.
 (5.7 cm) long.
 These include button batteries and coins.
 Keep items like these out of your child's reach.

 - Learn to recognize signs of choking.
 For example, a child who is choking can't talk, cry, breathe, or cough.

 Many household items can strangle a young child.
 Make sure that loose cords, objects, and furniture don't pose strangling risks.

 - Keep cords for blinds and drapes out of reach.
 Attach cords to mounts that hold them taut, and wrap them around wall brackets.
 Cords with loops should be cut and equipped with safety tassels.